Undergraduate Application Procedures

 Impaction at SF State

 The CSU designates major programs as impacted when more applications are received in the initial filing period from CSU eligible applicants than can be accommodated by the campus.
 Impacted majors are authorized to use supplementary admission criteria and/or higher admission standards than the CSU minimum requirements in considering applicants to the program.
-These criteria are applied equally to continuing SF State students and new applicants alike.
+These criteria are applied equally to continuing SF State students and entering upper-division transfer students.
 For information regarding specific application criteria and deadlines for majors impacted at SF State click on the program of interest below.

 - Apparel Design & Merchandising